nuts-foundation/irma-web-frontend/README.md

 ## Technical design considerations

 We want to make embedding an IRMA disclosure flow in your website as simple as we can.
-We'll start with the required design elements that cover the different states of the flow, so we can connect those to our own functional implementation.
+This package only provides the required design elements that cover the different states of the flow.
+If you want to make these designs actually work with the IRMA app and the IRMA server, take a look at [`irma-web-glue`](https://github.com/nuts-foundation/irma-web-glue).
-We may later add some Javascript to this package to make things even simpler.

 ## UX considerations